datascience-mobi/02_TissueSpecificAntigens_2021/README.md

 </div>

 With these genes do further analysis according to the course from Carl Hermann on the data matrix.

+- heatmap*
+- k-means*
+- dendrogramm*
 - hierarchical clustering*
 - statistical test (limma analysis, t-test, F-test)*
 - Venn diagram*

-Compare groups here as you like, different treatments, healthy versus ill, etc.
+Compare groups here as you like, different treatments, healthy versus ill, etc. And in the end interprete your findings with the literature in pubmed.
+Look what has been known before, of what you found and what is new.

 Save your R script and also your .rda file on your computer.
 Put all your plots as .pdf in the folder **"plots"** in the dropbox (one per subgroup) and also your .R script in the folder **"session"** and the data matrix only for your gene group as .csv in the folder **"tables"**.